HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/itembuckets.markdown

 **Please Note:** This search box will only show up if the "View Buckets" check box in the content editor is disabled.
 This shouldn't be a problem in most cases since this is only available to administrators.

-Entering a value into the item bucket causes Avtor to add any content items containing the value entered into the content tree and editing area.
+Entering a value into the item bucket causes Avtor to add any content items containing the search value into the content tree and editing area.

 ![Bucket Search Results](/Images/Avtor/ItemBuckets_SearchResults.png)